 A few ways for fashion brands to master Influencer marketing on Instagram

 Research extensively: Have a 360 degrees research strategy.
 Which means you must research brands that have a similar market niche as you, research your direct competitors as well as your customers.
 By research we mean spend some time and observe the content that they post, the kind of content that works and gets the most engagement.
 You could also spend some time on studying posts that are related to your brand story.
-For example if you are sports brand, you can take inspiration from and follow Instagram accounts of adventurous fashion bloggers or fitness bloggers.
+For example, if you are a sports brand, you can take inspiration from and follow Instagram accounts of adventurous fashion bloggers or fitness bloggers.
 The Instagram for business blog is a goldmine for latest tools and updates on Instagram.
 It also has case studies of brands that are at the top of their game.

-Be clear but allow Influencers room for creative freedom: You must try to make the Influencer’s job as easy as possible by giving them a clear understanding of your brand, the objective of the campaign etc. A good way could be having a blogger’s kit which explains in a detailed manner the nitty gritty of what is expected from them.
+Be clear but allow Influencers room for creative freedom: You must try to make the Influencer’s job as easy as possible by giving them a clear understanding of your brand, the objective of the campaign etc. A good way could be having a blogger’s kit which explains in a detailed manner the nitty-gritty of what is expected from them.
 You can also use mood boards for the same.
-Word of caution however, is that don’t try to suffocate the vision and creativity of the influencers that you are working with.
+Word of caution, however, is that don’t try to suffocate the vision and creativity of the influencers that you are working with.
 Trust and allow them to create the posts, as they understand what resonates with their followers.

 Select the right Influencers: This might be the trickiest part, the influencers you choose to work with should be relevant to your brand.
 The easiest way to search for them can be through hashtags on Instagram.
-You could also run an advanced google search and search influencers based on their locations or other brand specific specifications.
+You could also run an advanced google search and search influencers based on their locations or other brand-specific specifications.